junyuanxue/programmeListings/README.md

 ## About :tv:

-This is a simple web page that lists all the content fetched from the BBC HTTP API and displays an A-Z listing of programmes with their titles and images.
+This is a single-page web app that lists all the content fetched from the BBC HTTP API and displays an A-Z listing of programmes with their titles and images.

 ## Approach :arrow_right: